GeoSamples/sesar-doc/_rest_services/overview.md

 ##### The swagger documentation can be reached here. [https://api.geosamples.org/swagger-ui.html#/](https://api.geosamples.org/swagger-ui.html#/)

-* It contains REST APIs which implement the various functions as below.
+* It contains REST APIs that implement the various functions as below.
   * Classification
   * Country
   * GroupSample